vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

       index.js
 ```

-I know it's a bit of a stretched of imagination, but in this case, if you forget to add a `views` folder to your project, it will starts rending files from the `views` folder, some level higher up the path, which might endup causing a lot of confusion and become a frustrating problem.
+I know it's a bit of a stretched of imagination, but in this case, if you forget to add a `views` folder to your project, it will starts rending files from the `views` folder, some level higher up the path, which might end up causing a lot of confusion and become a frustrating problem.

 The probability of this happening to someone who is just starting is very realistic, and so to avoid all this, [NRAF](https://github.com/vipulbhj/nraf) will require you to tell the path of your template folder explicitly, which is optional in `Express`.